 Compensation Mix.
 Because of the ability of executive officers to directly influence the overall performance of the Company, and consistent with our philosophy of linking pay to performance, it is our goal to allocate a significant portion of compensation paid to our executive officers to performance-based, short- and long-term incentive programs.
 In addition, as an executive officer's responsibility and ability to affect financial results of the Company increase, base salary will become a smaller component of total compensation and long-term, equity-based compensation will become a larger component of total compensation, further aligning the executive officer's interests with those of the Company and its stockholders.
-The following charts illustrate the mix of target total direct compensation for Mr. Gunderman, individually, and Messrs.
-Wallace and Heard, as a group, based on compensation opportunities provided in fiscal year 2018.
+The following charts illustrate the mix of target total direct compensation for Messrs.
+Gunderman, Wallace and Heard based on compensation opportunities provided in fiscal year 2019.